-These are marching orders that cannot be completed on our own accord.
+These are marching orders that cannot be completed on our own.
 Just as God has lifted us and given us new purpose, we are to continue to seek Him as the source of everlasting life.
-This is made possible by the strength of community, the grace that accompanies working the twelve steps, and humbly approaching Christ in the sacraments.
+This is made possible by the strength of community, the grace that accompanies active pursuit of the twelve steps, and humbly approaching Christ in the sacraments.
 There is a spiritual dimension about us-the soul-that must be fed if we are to grow.
 Just like the muscles of our body break down if we do not get physical food, our souls have a tendency to become lethargic, hopeless, and unhealthy when impoverished.
 This is the condition of many around us, giving us reason to soften our expectations of others as we begin to make our own progress with the help of God.

 Prayer is a good foundation for our spiritual diet.
 Spending quality time with God brings rest and renewed hope for the journey.
 When we allow ourselves proper quiet space we get an opportunity to savor the mystery of God.
-Spiritual reading brings a desired depth to our mind and can help counter-act futile thoughts and the storm of cheap media we're exposed to.
+Spiritual reading brings a desired depth to our mind and can help counteract futile thoughts and the storm of cheap media we're exposed to.

-Corporal and spiritual works of mercy (see back page) provide an excellent way to transition from bitterness, fury, and anger to an attitude of forgiveness and imitation of God.
+Corporal and spiritual works of mercy provide an excellent way to transition from bitterness, fury, and anger to an attitude of forgiveness and imitation of God.
 When we engage mercy and share it with others, a divine hunger is filled.

 Finally, we can feed our soul with the spiritual food of Jesus-the Eucharist.
-"I am the bread of life," Christ proclaims again in this week's Gospel reading.
-The food that brings everlasting life is the same that provides us freedom from addiction and unhealthy attachments, one day at a time.
+"I am the bread of life," Christ proclaims again in this week's Gospel Reading.
+The food that brings everlasting life is the same that provides freedom from the grip that addiction has on us and our families.